sillsdev/StandardFormatLib/README.md

 # StandardFormatLib
 Standard Format Library

-StandrardFormat Lib allows you to read and write Standard Format files (files that use standformat markers)
+StandrardFormatLib allows you to read and write Standard Format files (files that use standard format markers)